 n1-standard-4.
 If you are running SAP MaxDB with SAP NetWeaver on the same VM, select a machine type that includes enough CPUs and memory to support both systems.
 See the SAP NetWeaver Planning Guide.

 zone String The zone in which you are deploying your SAP MaxDB.
 It must be in the same region that you selected for your subnetwork. subnetwork String The name of the subnetwork that you created in a previous step.
 If you are deploying to a shared VPC, specify this value as [SHAREDVPC_PROJECT]/[SUBNETWORK].
 For example, myproject/network1. linuxImage String The name of the Linux operating- system image or image family that you are using with SAP MaxDB.
 To specify an image family, add the prefix family/ to the family name.
 For example, family/rhel-7 or family/sles-12-sp3-sap.
 To specify a specific image, specify only the image name.
-For the list of available image families, see the Images page in the Cloud console. linuxImageProject String The GCP project that contains the image you are going to use.
-This project might be your own project or a GCP image project, such as rhel-sap-cloud or suse-sap-cloud.
+For the list of available image families, see the Images page in the Cloud console. linuxImageProject String The Google Cloud project that contains the image you are going to use.
+This project might be your own project or a Google Cloud image project, such as rhel-sap-cloud or suse-sap-cloud.
 For a list of GCP image projects, see the Images page in the Compute Engine documentation. maxdbSID String The database instance ID. maxdbRootSize Integer The size in GB of /sapdb, which is the root directory of the database instance.
 The minimum and default values for maxdbRootSize are both 8 GB. maxdbDataSize Integer The size of /sapdb/[DBSID]/sapdata, which holds the database data files.
 The minimum and default values for maxdbDataSize are both 30 GB. maxdbLogSize Integer The size of /sapdb/[DBSID]saplog, which holds the database transaction logs.
 The minimum and default values for maxdbLogSize are both 8 GB. maxdbBackupSize Integer The size of the /maxdbbackup volume.
 This property is optional.
 If set to 0 or omitted, no disk is created. maxdbDataSSD boolean Specifies whether the data drive uses an SSD persistent disk (

 Yes) or an HDD persistent disk (